 'Outback Sunset'

-Foliage is mid-green and variegated with a margin that is reddish during spring later turning to yellow.
-The yellow flowers are red throated.
-'Persian Chocolate'
+The foliage is mid-green and variegated with a margin that is reddish during spring later turning to yellow.
+The broadly-ovate leaves are up to 1.6 x 0.8 inches in size.

 Deep purple foliage contrasts with abundant, golden-yellow flowers.